Bond with your baby.... anytime, at home!

 Does this product come with the Doppler gel?

-No. Professional Doppler gel is not required with the angelsounds doppler, as it can be abrasive, acidic and irritating to the skin.
+No. Due to Aust Post Freight Regulations, gel is considered a flammable substance and cannot be carried by air freight.
+We have asked the manufacturer to remove the gel sample at the factory.
+Professional Doppler gel is not required as it can be abrasive, acidic and irritating to the skin.
 Sorbolene, hand or baby lotions are just as effective.

 Is this product safe and registered?